isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Limitless SmartCrowd status change event](images/030.png "Limitless SmartCrowd status change event")

 :::primary
-**Note**: The use of the Limitless GigCX flows has no impact on Cloud Analytics or reporting.
+: The use of the Limitless GigCX flows has no impact on Cloud Analytics or reporting.
 :::

 ## Other considerations